ratmarrow/GoldGdt-Legacy/README.md

 ### From GitHub:
 1. Open your Godot project.
-2. Copy the 'addons' folder from this repository into the project folder for your Godot project.
+2. Copy the "addons" folder from this repository into the project folder for your Godot project.
+3. Enable "GoldGdt Character Controller" in your project's addon page.
-3. Drop the 'Player' scene found in the add-on into whatever scenes you need it in.
+4. Drop the "Player" scene found in the add-on into whatever scenes you need it in.

 ## Setup